fpolles/ds-trainer/README.md

 ## Contributing questions

+There are two ways to add custom questions to your test prep environment.

+### 1. Via the Visual Web App (Database)
-The easiest way to add new questions is through the **Visual Web App**:
+The easiest way to add new questions dynamically is through the visual web application, which persists data directly to `ds_trainer/questions.db`.
 1. Run `uv run python web/main.py` and open `http://127.0.0.1:8000`.
 2. In the Database Management section at the bottom of the setup screen, click **Add Question**.
-3. Fill out the fields.
-The Question ID will be automatically generated.
+3. Fill out the form fields.
+The system adapts based on the exercise type and automatically generates your Question ID!
 4. Click **Test Question**.
-This runs your model answer against your test cases (or schema) to ensure it is valid.
+This securely evaluates your model answer against your test cases (or SQL schema) to guarantee the question works.
-5. Once the test passes, click **Add to Database** to save it to `ds_trainer/questions.db`.
+5. Once the test passes, click **Add to Database**.

+### 2. Via the CLI Tool (Python Files)
+If you prefer managing questions as code, you can define them in the core python files.
+Note: Questions added here can be populated to the web app's database later by using the "Reset Database" utility.
+1. Open the relevant domain file under `ds_trainer/domains/` (e.g., `sql.py`, `ml.py`).
+2. Add a `Question(...)` literal to the `QUESTIONS` list.
+3. Follow the ID convention: `{domain_abbrev}_{difficulty_abbrev}_{serial}` — e.g., `sql_m_007`.
+4. Run `ds-trainer stats` to confirm the new question appears.
+5. Run `pytest tests/` — the domain smoke tests will verify that your model answer passes successfully.

+---

+### Important Guidelines

 For **FILL_IN_CODE** questions, always include `test_cases` so the answer can be auto-evaluated.
 The `model_answer` field is shown to the user after they submit and is also used by the test suite to verify correctness.